 Slide your lower jaw forward until only your front teeth (incisors) are touching (as in the image below).
 Gently touch your teeth together and hold this position for 45 seconds to 1 minute.

-Positive Mandibular Tremor: If you feel your jaw begins to shake or tremor, this is highly diagnostic you suffer from sleep-related bruxism!
+Positive Mandibular Tremor: If you feel your jaw begins to shake or tremor and your teeth start to tap, this is highly diagnostic you suffer from sleep-related bruxism!
 This has been verified by some excellent studies.
 If you try this test and it is positive, speak to your dentist and ask about the Luco Hybrid device.
 Start sleeping in complete comfort.